-The purpose of this policy is to secure at the first possible level prompt and equitable resolution of student complaints, including those alleging discrimination on the basis of race, religion, color, sex, national origin, age, or disability.
+The purpose of this policy is to secure at the first possible level prompt and equitable resolution of student complaints, including those alleging discrimination based on race, religion, color, sex, national origin, age, or disability.

 Representation

 The student may be represented at any level of the complaint.